In December 2000, he established The Kavli Foundation with a vision to advance science for the benefit of humanity.

 Fred studied the hallmarks of the most successful foundations and he consulted with various experts as he considered where his philanthropic endeavors might have the greatest impact.
 Applying his business sensibilities to identify an underserved market, the opportunity was found in supporting science and specifically basic research – an area that also spoke to Fred personally.

-In December 2000, he established The Kavli Foundation with a mission to advance science for the benefit of humanity, promote public understanding of scientific research, and support scientists and their work.
+In December 2000, Fred Kavli established The Kavli Foundation with the aim to advance science for the benefit of humanity.
 With the right support, Fred knew that scientific research could continue to make a difference in people’s lives – from the understanding of the universe to the understanding of ourselves.
 He selected the frontier fields of astrophysics, nanoscience and neuroscience (the big, the small and the complex) because he believed that they would provide the greatest opportunity for major breakthroughs and yet never run out of big questions to answer.

 In addition to supporting basic science, one of Fred’s earliest ambitions was establishing a prize that honors the best of science on a global level.
 In 2004, he began conversations with Norway’s Ministry of Education to create new research prizes.
 By 2005, The Kavli Foundation, The Norwegian Ministry of Education and Research, and The Norwegian Academy of Science and Letters formed a partnership and created The Kavli Prize – three one-million-dollar prizes awarded biennially in astrophysics, nanoscience and neuroscience.